Uncertainty relations for the Hohenberg-Kohn theorem

-Let us start by setting the total momentum, $\braket{\hat{p}} = 0$, i.e. the many-electron system is not undergoing translation -- this is not essential but simplifies our derivation.
+\textbf{\emph{Kinetic energy of many-particle quantum systems}} -- As for contributions to kinetic energy, let us assume for convenience that the total momentum, $\braket{\hat{\vec{p}}} = 0$, i.e. the many-particle system is not undergoing translation, or the reference frame is chosen to be so.
 Particle indistinguishability then implies\cite[see p.
-320]{lieb1988Denmark} $ \braket{\hat{p}_{1,i}} = \braket{\hat{p}_{2,i}} =\ldots = \braket{\hat{p}_{N,i}}=0$, and the kinetic energy is the sum of fluctuations of momentum, where $\alpha$ denotes particle labels and $i$ denotes \textit{xyz}-directions.
+320]{lieb1988Denmark} $ \braket{\hat{\vec{p}}_{1,i}} = \braket{\hat{\vec{p}}_{2,i}} =\ldots = \braket{\hat{\vec{p}}_{N,i}}=0$, and the kinetic energy is the sum of fluctuations of momentum,